leonshen95/DetectUtilityPoles/README.md

 # DetectUtilityPoles
-## 11.7 Updated(finishing labeling and training annotated images, in the process of testing...)
+## 11.7 Updated(finishing labeling, training and testing.
+Now in the process of combining front end and back end...)

 The goal is to download the images based on GPS location followed by:
 1. Detecting the poles